-New arrivals may experience mild culture shock, but many agree the lifestyle is relaxed and the people are friendly.
-Outdoors and sporting activities are major aspects of lifestyle in this rugby-loving city.
+New arrivals may experience mild culture shock, but many agree the lifestyle is relaxed, and the people are friendly.
+Outdoor and sporting activities are significant aspects of the lifestyle in this rugby-loving city.

 + PRO: Auckland is family-friendly

-With so much on offer, families with children of all ages will surely settle into their new lives smoothly.
-Visits to Kelly Tarlton's Sea Life Aquarium and Auckland Zoo make for perfect activities for the little ones, while the whole family can enjoy Snowplanet, an indoor snow recreation centre less than 30 minutes from Auckland.
+With so much on offer, families with children of all ages will surely settle into their new lives quickly and seamlessly.
+Visits to Kelly Tarlton's Sea Life Aquarium and Auckland Zoo make for perfect activities for the little ones.
+At the same time, the whole family can enjoy Snowplanet, an indoor snow recreation centre less than 30 minutes from Auckland.

 - CON: Learning the local lingo

 New Zealand has three official languages: English, Māori and New Zealand Sign Language.
 Though English is the most widely spoken, the local accent may take some getting used to, especially for those whose first language isn't English.
 Kiwis are also known for their unusual slang, which expats will pick up as they go along.